kumarapurv/Sentiment-Analysis-on-Twitter-Dataset-using-Machine-Learning-/README.md

 The data is uploaded in this repository.
 Download [train.csv](https://github.com/kumarapurv/Sentiment-Analysis-on-Twitter-Dataset-using-Machine-Learning-/blob/main/train.csv).

 ## Dependencies
 This project is built in Python.
-Mentioned below are are the required libraries:
+Mentioned below are the required libraries:
 ```
 numpy
 pandas